 After selecting these options click on Apply to save the changes.

-This way using OpenDNS you can keep yourself safe from malware sites, phishing sites; your family from porn, hatred, drugs sites etc. and enjoy the internet as it was meant to be.
+This way using OpenDNS you can keep yourself safe from malware sites, phishing sites; your family from inappropriate sites and enjoy the internet as it was meant to be.